AvinashUmrao/Project2/README.md

 # INTRODUCTION

-Tring to merge the PR
+Trying to merge the PR